Debt Recovery and the Quest for Lost Inflation

 Financial management plays a key strategic role in providing information and support for business management and direction for business development.
 Looking and seeing ahead as well as utilizing the possibilities offered by digitalization are becoming the new normal in leading a financial function.

-The Aalto Financial Executive program is designed for financial executives who wish to strengthen their role as a strategic and influential business partner and gain new perspectives on the latest developments in digitalizing the business environment and finance functions.
+The Aalto CFO Program is designed for financial executives who wish to strengthen their role as a strategic and influential business partner and gain new perspectives on the latest developments in digitalizing the business environment and finance functions.
 The program will help you to increase your skills in leading business performance and enhance your competencies to influence the future of your company’s business success.
 You will focus during the program for example on business analytics in a data-rich environment, prediction approaches and technologies, analytical methods for scenario-based strategy development and personal influencing tools.

 The program's focus is on developing key financial competencies in leading the company financially.
 While at the same time increasingly taking the future perspective and applying new technologies in business development.